 CALL FOR APPLICATION - 2015 is now CLOSED

 IDF Centres of Education (IDFCE) programme was launched in 2009.
-IDF has now renamed the 'IDFCE' to 'IDF Reference Centers for Diabetes Education' - (IDF-RCDE), and revised the criteria, terms and conditions.
+IDF has now renamed the 'IDFCE' to 'IDF Reference Centres for Diabetes Education' - (IDF-RCDE), and revised the criteria, terms and conditions.

 IDF-RCDE, selected by IDF, will form a voluntary network to improve access to interdisciplinary diabetes education for health professionals and strengthen regional capacity to respond to the diabetes epidemic.